-GSM MOU (Memorandum of Understanding) was signed in 1987 and the first GSM network went live in 1991.
+GSM MOU (Memorandum of Understanding) was signed in 1987.
+The cosigners made a commitment to develop and deploy a digital mobile service that would support roaming of users across networks operated by different operators in different countries.
+The first GSM network in the world went live in 1991 in Finland.
 The ideas of IN were known to GSM designers and IN designers knew about the preceding first generation, analogue mobile systems.
 Instead of a Service Control Point, GSM has a Home Location Register or HLR that is the centralized node for keeping track of the whereabouts of the GSM subscribers.

-HLR can be seen as the SCP for mobility management in a conceptual IN architecture.
+HLR can be seen as the SCP for mobility management in a "conceptual IN architecture".
 GSM specification follows this idea on a conceptual level but does not follow it in detailed implementation.
 For example different protocols are used: IN Application Part in IN and Mobile Application Part (MAP) in GSM.
+The specification of GSM was driven by the liberalized mobile services market and network operators and vendors (such as Nokia) that were looking for new business opportunities.
+On the other hand, many large incumbent (wire line) operators either did not have a license for GSM or did not believe that the service would pick up and reach a wide penetration1.
+At the same time they were driving the specification work on IN.

-(At some point there was even a half hearted attempt by wire line operators to interfere with the business of mobile operators by suggesting that INAP should be developed further to support mobility).
+At some point there was a half hearted attempt by wire line operators to interfere with the business of mobile operators by suggesting that INAP should be developed further to support mobility.